PUBLIC NOTARY APPLICATIONS WILL CLOSE ON TUESDAY 3RD APRIL 2018.

 - is a natural person

-- subject to section 5(7), has held a Principal’s Practising Certificate for a period of five years and an Australian practising certificate authorising the person to engage in legal practice as a principal
+- subject to section 5(7), has held a Principal's Practising Certificate for a period of 5 years,

-- has completed, to the satisfaction of the Board of Examiners, a course of study related to notorial practice approved by the Council of Legal Education;
+- has completed, to the satisfaction of the Victorian Legal Admissions Board, a course of study related to notorial practice